MrBreadcrumbs/GShell/README.md

 # GShell
-golang shell with some enumeration functionality added
+basic shell written in golang with some enumeration functionality added

+work in progress